wikeyen/parkinglot/docs/prd.md

 ###2019/06/19
 ####Description
 A smart car parking attendant, multiple parking-lots.
-He/she should park the car into the parking-lot with most vacancies.
+He/she should park the car into the parking-lot with most vacancies. if there were two or more with the same amount of vacancies, then park into the first parking-lot

 ####Tasking
 >given a smart parking attendant, two not full parking-lots with the first one more occupied,